catnys/Py4Society/Day023-Intermediate/README.md

 # `Day 23 - Intermediate`

-# Step-by-Step Guide: Reading Information from a File and Storing in Dictionaries
+# Step-by-Step Guide: Reading Information from a CSV File and Storing in Dictionaries (Without Using `csv` Library)

-This guide will walk you through the process of reading information from a file, storing it into dictionaries, and then creating a list of those dictionaries using Python.
+This guide will walk you through the process of reading information from a CSV file, storing it into dictionaries, and then creating a list of those dictionaries using Python without using the `csv` library.

 ## Prerequisites